Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Lower Bound

+In this section, we provide intuition for the lower bound construction and outline the main ideas of the proof.
+The detailed proof, including all technical derivations and information-theoretic arguments, is presented in Section~\ref{subsec:4.2}.

-Following the general framework of the lower bound proof as in \cite{besbes2013implications}, we first reduce the regret lower bound problem to a parameter estimation lower bound problem, and then we bound the parameter estimation from below by utilizing the van Trees inequality (see Lemma \ref{le:vTI} in Appendix).
+Inspired by the lower bound analysis in \cite{besbes2013implications}, we first reduce the problem of deriving a regret lower bound to that of establishing a lower bound on parameter estimation error, and the reduced step can be achieved by using the van Trees inequality (see Lemma \ref{le:vTI} in the Appendix~\ref{sec:useful-lemma}).

 Specifically, we denote a family of parameterized demand distributions as $\{f(\cdot|\theta):\theta\in\Theta \text{ and } \theta\sim q(\theta)\}$, where $f(\cdot|\theta)$ is the demand PDF with $\theta$, $\Theta$ is the parameter space and $q(\theta)$ is the prior distribution PDF of $\theta$.
 We will also use $F_\theta$ to denote the CDF of $f(\cdot|\theta)$.
 Let $C_\theta(x)$ be the expected cost function with respect to demand PDF $f(\cdot|\theta)$ and $x^*_\theta=\argmin_{x} C_\theta(x):=h(\theta)$.
 For any admissible policy $\pi\in\Pi$ and $t\in[T]$, by Taylor expansion and the van Trees inequality we have